2.1 Existing Resources and Site Analysis

-The ERSA Application submission is initiated online through PWD’s Stormwater Plan Review website.
+The ERSA Application submission is initiated through the Project Dashboard on PWD’s Private Development Services website.
+The Project Dashboard is accessed by logging into (clicking "Login Here to Apply" in the upper righthand corner of) the website.
 The online form guides the applicant through the ERSA Application submission process and allows the applicant to upload all necessary digital files: site photos, Existing Conditions Plan, and other plans required as part of the Conceptual Review Phase Submission Package.

 The path to obtaining a PWD Stormwater Plan Review approval varies depending on project characteristics.
 Determining whether an approval is required, and, if so, which of the four Review Paths is applicable, represents a critical step for every project and must be completed by the applicant prior to submission of an ERSA Application.